Explore the intoxicating world of Houston’s late night cuisine.

 Cajun, but make it Texas.
 The BB’s chain prepares its crawfish in traditional Louisiana flavors with a Texas twist.
 Now, customers can get crawfish The Lousiana Way, that is, clean and spicy.
 You can get all the fixings here, too, with corn, red potato, smoked chicken and apple sausage, spicy alligator andouille sausage, and/or sweet & spicy pineapple sausage.
 What what??
 Open until 3 am Sundays through Wednesdays, until 4 am Thursdays through Saturdays.

-Open until 2 am nightly – closed on Mondays and Tuesdays – Ninja Ramen on Washington Ave is a Japanese restaurant that offers some of the most flavor in on the Houston food scene.
+Open until 2 am nightly – Ninja Ramen on Washington Ave is a Japanese restaurant that offers some of the most flavor on the Houston food scene.
 Their award-winning Asahikawa-style ramen has been widely acclaimed and tastes especially great in the middle of the night.

-Montrose’s no frills all chills pizza parlor leaves the oven light on until 2 am nightly.
+Montrose’s no frills all chills pizza parlor leaves the oven light on until 2 am nightly except for Mondays and Tuesdays.
 The Wonderful Love Buzz dishes out mouthwatering pies straight out of a cartoon.
 Their crown jewel, The Wake & Bake piled with bacon, hash browns, sunny-side up eggs, bacon, shredded mozzarella, cheddar, and green onions – tastes just as good at 2 am.

 Top-notch late-night Vietnamese food?
 Yes, please!
 Mai’s Restaurant in Midtown serves unreal pho, stir-fried noodles, and traditional Vietnamese comfort food deep into the night on Fridays and Saturdays.
 Be apprised, the beloved family-owned restaurant is well-known and garners a crowd all the way until 3 in the morning.